 There are several times during the course where digital files are used across several weeks and deliverables.
 Because campus terminals are "frozen", students will need to save their work to an external location like their Dalhousie OneDrive or to an external USB drive (best practice is to save duplicates in separate locations).
-I recommend bringing a 64 GB Minimum USB drive (USB-3 recommended) to use exclusively for this course to save weekly applied work in addition to saving to OneDrive.
+I recommend bringing a 64 GB Minimum USB drive (USB-3 recommended) formatted to the NTFS file system to use exclusively for this course to save weekly applied work in addition to saving to OneDrive.